jmccann-pivotal/POC-Tools/DBUtility/README.txt

 check_roles_resque.sql - See which users are in which resource queues

+DCA_Version.sh - see what the DCA version is

 format_load_logs.sh - Reads the output of a series of INSERT/SELECT from external tables scripts and generates CSV file of the tables and number of rows inserted.

+install_madlib.sh - commands needed to install madlib after downloading

 list_sequences.sql - list all active sequences in a database